Skip to main content

 No doubts!
 The winner is the Continuos method!

-The contact with air during the extractions process of the traditional method starts the oxidation process that will affect the durability of the oil.
-The phenols will start disappearing sooner and the hygiene isn’t the best.
+The contact with air during the extraction process of the traditional method starts the oxidation process that will affect the durability of the oil.
+The phenols will start disappearing sooner, and the hygiene isn’t the best.

 Let’s take an example: you’ve worked so hard to keep the olive trees healthy and organic, and the season was in your favour.
 You collected the olives quickly, removed the bad ones and now it’s time to make your EVO oil.
-You go to the ‘traditional’ olive mill, but you don’t know that before you there were many people who didn’t care about their olive, and perhaps they even gave some pesticides to their plants.
-When the filter mats will press you healthy and beautiful olives, the quality of your oil will be affected by the olives that were extracted before, and ultimately you will have an EVO oil with defects.
+You go to the ‘traditional’ olive mill, but you don’t know that before you, there were many people who didn’t care about their olives, and perhaps they even gave some pesticides to their plants.
+When the filter mats press you healthy and beautiful olives, the quality of your oil will be affected by the olives that were extracted before, and ultimately, you will have an EVO oil with defects.
 Capisc!?

-In the intense cultivation, used for the industrial EVO Oil production, each plant produces about 200 kg (441 pound, 31.5 stones) of olives per plant.
+In the intense cultivation used for industrial EVO Oil production, each plant produces about 200 kg (441 pounds, 31.5 stones) of olives per plant.

 From my personal experience, small producers and family-owned groves in Abruzzo produce 10/20kg of olives per plant.
 This is a 10 or 20 times lower production, which definitely affects quality.

-12. How many olives do I need to make 1 liter of EVO oil?
+12. How Many Olives Do I Need to Make 1 Litre of EVO Oil?

-On average to make 1 liter of Extra Virgin Olive Oil you need about 8 kg of olives.
+On average, to make 1 litre of Extra Virgin Olive Oil, you need about 8 kg of olives.

 What does this mean?
-If the season was favourable and the average production of olive was 12 kg, you would make 1 bottle and a half of each tree.
-On our last family harvest in 2018, we only collected 3 kg of olives per plant, so we needed to harvest 3 plants to make 1 liter bottle of Extra Virgin Olive oil.
+If the season was favourable and the average production of olive was 12 kg, you would make one bottle and a half of each tree.
+On our last family harvest in 2018, we only collected 3 kg of olives per plant, so we needed to harvest three plants to make 1 liter bottle of Extra Virgin Olive oil.

 For many years, the production has decreased, due to the new illnesses of the plants.